Numerical study of Kelvin-Helmholtz instability and its impact on synthetic emission from magnetized jets: Numerical Setup

 \subsection{Initial conditions}

 We simulate a portion of an AGN jet at kpc scales assuming that the jet has become non-relativistic \citep{Laing2014}.
 For this purpose, a 3D cylindrical plasma column is initialized in a Cartesian box of size $ 4 R_{\rm j} \times 4 R_{\rm j} \times L_{\rm z}$.
 Here, $R_{\rm j}$ is the radius of the plasma column which is set to unity and $L_{\rm z}$ is the axial size of the box following an aspect ratio $L_{\rm z}/R_{\rm j} = 2$.
 The resolution of the grid is set to $ 200 \times 200 \times 100 $ zones which translates to $\Delta X = \Delta Y = \Delta Z = 0.02 R_{\rm j}$.
-We will refer to this 3D plasma column as a \textit{jet} but it should be noted that we are only modelling a representative section of the large scale kpc jet.
+We will refer to this 3D plasma column as a \textit{jet} but it should be noted that we are only modeling a representative section of the large-scale kpc jet as similar dynamical features are likely to also occur at other regions in this portion of the jet.
 The simulation runs are typically done using non-dimensional quantities and expressed in code units (c.u.).
-To scale them in physical units, we have chosen three scales - Length ($L_{\rm sc}$ = 100 pc), Velocity ($V_{\rm sc}$ = 5000 km s$^{-1}$), and density ($\rho_{\rm sc} = 1.004 \times 10^{-26}$ g cm$^{-3}$) relevant for the present study.
+To scale them in physical units, we have chosen three scales - the jet radius ($R_{j}$ = 100 pc), a reference velocity ($V_{\rm sc}$ = 5000 km s$^{-1}$), and the external density ($\rho_{\rm out} = 1.004 \times 10^{-26}$ g cm$^{-3}$) relevant for the present study.
+As a consequence, the unit for the magnetic field results to be $177 \mu$G.

 The density in the jet is set using a parameter $\eta = \rho_{\rm out}/\rho_{\rm 0}$ that represents the density contrast between the ambient value ($\rho_{\rm out} = 1$ ) and that on the jet axis $\rho(r = 0) = \rho_{\rm 0}$.
 We model jets with a density equal to ambient ($\eta = 1$) and also those which are under-dense ($\eta > 1$).
 The density profile is